How branding can transform your learning and development

 The key is to engage directly with learners and make sure that all the learning provided is truly learner-centric.
 And making learning itself more engaging and motivating by including rewards and incentives to deliver learner buy-in.

 Just as the internal marketing and branding of L&D is designed to explain its purpose and role, so the learning content that L&D designs and delivers must explain its relevance to the learners, by situating learning in context and making what’s provided relevant to the learner experience.

 Enhancing the learner experience

 Rather than seek to retain absolute control of learning provision, L&D needs to open its resources to learners.
-The traditional LMS and course-based structure of much training can be transformed by introducing a Learning Experience Platform (LXP) combined with a strategy of microlearning.
+The traditional Learning Platform and course-based structure of much training can be transformed by introducing a Learning Pool Platform combined with a strategy of microlearning.
 This allows learners greater access and control over what they need.
 But also, it provides the flexibility for learners and L&D alike to respond to urgent training needs and meet the demands of learners to have information immediately available to them when they need it most: on the job.

 The adoption of microlearning allows for the repurposing of existing content into easily manageable chunks that can be pieced together to facilitate the creation of individual learning paths as learners move through an organization.
 Also, microlearning allows for the ability to quickly plug gaps either through addenda to existing content or by linking to externally created content.

 Learning Platforms facilitate user-generated content and informal content allowing experienced employees to share their knowledge with their colleagues.
 This potential to unlock knowledge that already exists within the organization promotes collaboration and helps demonstrate that learning is a constant part of working.